screepers/screeps_notify/README.md

 ## Requirements

-This project depends on twilio for sending SMS.
-You will need an account, which will end up costing $1 a month plus an additional $0.0075 per text message.
+This project depends on [Twilio](https://www.twilio.com) for sending SMS.
+You will need an account, which will end up costing $1 a month plus an additional
+$0.0075 per text message.

 ## Settings